Clubnode/infrared/README.md

   - `enabled` whether to enable to builtin prometheus exporter or not.
   - `bind` on what port/address to have the prometheus exporter listen on.
   - `bind2` what secondary port should be used when using tableflip.
-- api:
-  - `nabled` if the json http api should be enabled.
-  - `bind` on what port/address to have the api listen on.
 - genericping:
   - `version` what version should be sent with for an unknown domain status request.
   - `description` what description should be sent with for an unknown domain status request.